-When it’s used thoughtfully, typography becomes a powerful brand tool that can add visual meaning to what we say.
-Our typography communicates clearly and cleanly, with enough flexibility for a wide range of situations.
 Our communications use four very different typefaces that work together to bring our story to life.
-They each have their own strengths, so use the following section to guide your typographic choices.
+Each has strengths, so use the following section to guide your typographic choices.

 Used together, these two typefaces create a clear hierarchy and keep our content legible and engaging.
-We use Billion Dreams and Newsreader in smaller and more specialized capacities, which are explained in the following pages.
+As explained below, we use Billion Dreams and Newsreader in smaller and more specialized capacities.

 Note: Additional weights exist for each of these typefaces.
-The following pages show the weights approved for within the University of Florida brand.
+The sections below show the approved weights within the University of Florida brand.

-Gentona is a clean, friendly typeface that we use frequently and in a variety of ways.
-Its simple letterforms convey technical precision at lighter weights, and bold impact at heavier weights, so it can be used for virtually any typographic application.
+Gentona is a clean, friendly typeface we use frequently and in various ways.
+Its simple letterforms convey technical precision at lighter weights and bold impact at heavier weights so that it can be used for virtually any typographic application.
 Because of its simplicity, Gentona pairs well with our more expressive accent typefaces.
-Put simply, it’s the keystone to a consistent, recognizable brand for UF.
+It’s the keystone to a consistent, recognizable brand for UF.

-Obviously is a display font, appropriate for brief callouts, factoids and numerals, and for adding special emphasis.
+Obviously is a display font appropriate for brief callouts, factoids, and numbers.
+It is also suitable for adding particular emphasis.
 Its appeal comes from its rigid, vertical structure and striking character.

-Note: Please note that our approved brand typeface doesn’t include the full range of widths from this font family.
+Note: Our approved brand typeface doesn’t include this font family’s full range of widths.
 Although other widths are available in the Obviously font family, our brand does not and should not use any font widths other than those listed here: Obviously Wide and Obviously Extended.

-Billion Dreams is a handwritten typeface chosen to evoke ideas that are scribbled during a brainstorm.
+Billion Dreams is a handwritten typeface chosen to evoke ideas scribbled during brainstorming.
 It adds a more expressive, personal touch to our brand language.
-It’s best used for a few key words in a headline or subhead, not for long runs of text.
+It’s best used for keywords in a headline or subhead, not for long text runs.

 Newsreader is our only serif typeface.
 Its sophistication and simplicity pair perfectly with Gentona.
 We seldom use it for headlines; when we do, it’s for pieces with an elevated feel.
-Generally, Newsreader works well for long runs of text, callouts and other supporting copy.
-As a serif typeface, it feels more classically academic, while our display and handwritten options are sleeker and more modern.
+Generally, Newsreader works well for long runs of text, callouts, and other supporting copy.
+This serif typeface feels more classically academic, while our display and handwritten options are sleeker and more modern.

 Visit the Fonts page to download our brand fonts.

-In these situations, use the alternate fonts listed here, which are freely available on all computers.
+In these situations, use the alternate fonts listed here, freely available on all computers.